kubernetesvillage/cloud9-eks/README.md

 2. **Monitor the Stack Creation**: The stack will take about 5 minutes to complete.

-3. **Accessing the Environment**: Once the stack creation is complete, you can retrieve the Cloud9 or VSCode URL using the following command:
+3. **Accessing the Environment**: Once the stack creation is complete, you can retrieve the Cloud9 or VSCode URL using the following command.

+   > Replace `Cloud9Url` with `VSCodeUrl` for VSCode instance.

+   - For cloud9

     ```bash
     aws cloudformation describe-stacks --stack-name securitydojo-eks-workshop --query 'Stacks[0].Outputs[?OutputKey==`Cloud9Url`].OutputValue' --output text
     ```

-    Replace `Cloud9Url` with `VSCodeUrl` for VSCode instance.
+   - For VSCodeUrl

+    ```bash
+    aws cloudformation describe-stacks --stack-name securitydojo-eks-workshop --query 'Stacks[0].Outputs[?OutputKey==`Cloud9Url`].OutputValue' --output text
+    ```

+4. Open the URL & follow next steps from [terraform-eks](https://github.com/kubernetesvillage/terraform-eks).
 ---

 ## Cleanup